RostikYakunin/Temperature/README.md

 # Weather Viewer
-App with graphical interface and show weather for all cities which was inputed.
+App with graphical interface and show weather for all cities which was entered.
 App is used [Openweathermap API](https://openweathermap.org/api/).

 ## How to use